Shipping

 - Codes

-- Multicultural crafts (general or holiday-specific)
+- World-cultures crafts (general or holiday-specific)

 - Crafts that encourage play (musical instruments, costumes, etc.)